ocaml/setup-ocaml/README.md

    - If the dune cache feature is enabled
 1. Pin the opam files, if they exist
    - If the opam pin feature is not disabled
    - If there is an opam file in the workspace that matches the glob pattern
-1. Install the system dependencies required by the opam files via depext
-   - If the opam depext feature is enabled
-   - If there is an opam file in the workspace that matches the glob pattern

 #### Post